 What made this whole wine press trip even more special was that one of my best blogger besties, Elise, was also invited on the trip!
 Usually, on these press trip opportunities, I have no idea who the other journalists and bloggers are until I arrive.
 So having a friend along as well was surprising, and amazing.

 We decided to fly out to Porto together a few days earlier to give time to adjust to the new time zone (8 hours ahead of California) and also to explore the town.
-I’m working on writing a huge Porto travel guide from that trip you should check out if you’re coming to visit.
+I ended up writing a huge Porto travel guide from that trip you should check out if you’re coming to visit.

 After a weekend running around this charming city, we finally got to meet up with the other wine bloggers and kick off the wine trip!!
 I think Elise and I looked at each other a lot that first day just being like “holy cow, we’re here in Portugal wine tasting.
 This is our job!!”